mcd500/teep-device/docs/building_without_docker.md

 ```

-### Check teep-device by running hello-app and teep-broker-app on RPI3
+### Check TEEP-Device by running hello-app and teep-broker-app on RPI3

-To check teep-device on RPI3, we need to run TAM server on PC and networking with RPI3 board
+To check TEEP-Device on RPI3, we need to run TAM server on PC and networking with RPI3 board

 #### Copy the hello-app and teep-broker-app binaries to RPI3
 <br/>